 In most cases, it is up to the voter to pay for postage to return an absentee/mail ballot envelope to the election official.
 Some see this as a barrier to returning a ballot or as a type of poll tax.
 One solution to this potential issue is to have ballot drop boxes widely available (see the section on drop boxes above).
 In states that hold all-mail elections, returning by drop box or in person is the most common return method.
 Another option is for election officials to pre-pay postage for voters to return their ballots.

-Eighteen states and Washington, D.C., require local election officials to provide return postage for mailed ballots.
+Nineteen states and Washington, D.C., require local election officials to provide return postage for mailed ballots.
 This is typically a business-reply mailing, so that local officials only pay for return postage for the ballots that are actually returned via the U.S. Postal Service.

-- Arizona, California, Delaware, District of Columbia, Hawaii, Idaho, Indiana, Iowa, Maryland, Minnesota, Missouri, Nevada, New Mexico, Oregon, Rhode Island, Virginia, Washington, West Virginia and Wisconsin.
+- Arizona, California, Delaware, District of Columbia, Hawaii, Idaho, Indiana, Iowa, Maryland, Massachusetts, Minnesota, Missouri, Nevada, New Mexico, Oregon, Rhode Island, Virginia, Washington, West Virginia and Wisconsin.

 - New Jersey leaves it up to the discretion of county clerks to provide a postage paid envelope (N.J.S.A.
 19:63-12).